pkestene/euler_kokkos/README.md

 ## What is it ?

-Provide performance portable Kokkos implementation for compressible hydrodynamics.
+Provide performance portable (multi-architecture) Kokkos implementation for compressible hydrodynamics (second order, Godunov, MUSCL-Hancock) on cartesian grids.

 ## Dependencies